-As the leaves start to change color and cheery pumpkins show up on doorsteps, summer seems like a distant memory and we're smack dab in the middle of fall.
-And while pumpkin spice-flavored treats make their appearance just about, well, everywhere, do you even know pumpkin pie spice is?
+As the leaves start to change color and cheery pumpkins show up on doorsteps, summer seems like a distant memory and we're smack-dab in the middle of fall.
+And while pumpkin spice-flavored treats make their appearance just about, well, everywhere, do you even know what it contains?
 Here's what it is and why you should make it at home.
-(Hint: it's as easy as it gets!)
+(Hint: It's as easy as it gets!)

 For years, I thought pumpkin pie spice actually had pumpkin in it.
 Silly me.
 How on earth would you get pumpkin in there?
 Dehydrate and powder it?
 In any case, pumpkin pie spice is simply a blend of the traditional spices that go into a good ol' fashioned pumpkin pie.

-While you can of course use it to flavor your morning latte, pies, and other baked goods, sprinkle it over hard squash and roast, spice up some whipped cream, or mix it into some yogurt or ice cream base — it's quite a versatile spice blend.
+While you can use it to flavor your morning latte, pies, and other baked goods, you can also sprinkle it over hard squash and roast, spice up some whipped cream, or mix it into some yogurt or ice cream base — it's quite a versatile spice blend.

 Ways to Use Pumpkin Pie Spice